DanFeinstat/5eSpellCards/README.md

   add specific spell selection input form (mystical tutor) on class selection.
 Use boolean to make sure a spell is selected before card flip is available;
     -- Partially complete, needs
-        - animation debug and to
+        - animation debug on tutor input
-        - only accept input once
-        -maybe change to auto flip on spell entry

-  Add 'please select a spell' modal and 'could not find that spell' modal for for fail cases;
+  MAYBE: Add 'please select a spell' modal;

   format content section of spell card;
+    --Mostly done, needs
+      -spell level
+      -unique color for each class on ".back"

   add content to flipped current spell card with ajax call;